Extiriority/Appsemblearn/README.md

 ## Contributing

-If you're interested in contributing to Industry-Project-9, please read our [contributing docs](https://github.com/Extiriority/Industry-Project-9/blob/main/CONTRIBUTING.md) **before submitting a pull request**.
+If you are interested in contributing to Industry-Project-9, please read our [contributing docs](https://github.com/Extiriority/Industry-Project-9/blob/main/CONTRIBUTING.md) **before submitting a pull request**.